IgniteUI/indigo-design-docfx/jp/components/line-chart.md

 ## Y 軸

-Line Chart の Y 軸は、Title、Labels、および軸自体で構成されます。Title および Labels は構成可能で、ラベルを非表示にするには、オーバーライドを ~No Symbol に設定します。色を `Transparent` に設定して軸線を非表示にできます。また、すべての要素を非表示にするには、Y 軸のオーバーライドを ~No Symbol に変更します。
+Line Chart の Y 軸は、Title、Labels、および軸自体で構成されます。The Title and the Labels are configurable and to hide a label simply set its override to ~No Symbol in Sketch or delete the layer in Adobe XD.
+You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, change the Y-axis override to ~No Symbol in Sketch or delete its layer in Adobe XD.

 <img class="responsive-img" src="../images/line_chart_yaxis.png" srcset="../images/line_chart_yaxis@2x.png 2x" />